AdobeDocs/experience-platform.en/help/access-control/abac/permissions-manager/permission-manager.md

 ---
 title: Attribute-based Access Control Permission Manager
-description: This document provides information on reporting for users and roles through the Permissions Manager in Adobe Experience Platform
+description: Learn how to use Permissions Manager in Adobe Experience Platform for generating reports and validating acceess permissions.
 ---
 # Permission manager